-The guidance document will be subject to review and, where applicable, will be amended in line with changes in the regulation of the mortgage industry.
-Any such changes will be subject to consultation with AMI, IMLA and CML members.
+The guidance document will be subject to regular review and, where applicable, will be amended in line with changes in the regulation of the mortgage industry.
+Any such changes will be subject to consultation with AMI, CML and IMLA members.